Yankees vs. Rays MLB Betting Odds, Trends & Prediction

-Nestor Cortes will oppose Zack Littell in Saturday afternoon’s pitching matchup at Tropicana Field.
-With the Yankees listed as a road favorite and the total sitting at 7.5 runs, what’s the best bet today from Tampa?
+Luis Gill will oppose Tyler Alexander in Sunday’s pitching matchup at Tropicana Field.
+With the Yankees listed as a road favorite and the total sitting at 8.5 runs, what’s the best bet today from Tampa?

 Game Matchup & Betting Odds